Like a Motorway

 "Like a Motorway" is a song by British pop group Saint Etienne.
+It appears on their third album, Tiger Bay (1994) and was released as a single by Heavenly Records in May 1994, reaching number 47 on the UK Singles Chart and number 13 on the Music Week Dance Singles chart.
+The US release of Tiger Bay also features an "alternate version" with more complex percussion and electric guitar stings.
+It also appears on the original soundtrack for the 1994 film Speed, although the single is never heard in the actual film itself.

-The song combines the melody from the nineteenth century folk song "Silver Dagger" with a driving techno beat influenced by Kraftwerk and Snap!.
+The song combines the melody from the nineteenth century folk song "Silver Dagger" with a driving techno beat influenced by German groups Kraftwerk and Snap!.
 It describes a friend whose lover has mysteriously vanished.

-"Like a Motorway" appears on their third album, Tiger Bay (1994).
-It was released as a single in May 1994, and reached #47 on the UK Singles Chart.
-The US release of Tiger Bay also features an "alternate version" with more complex percussion and electric guitar stings.
-It also appears on the original soundtrack for the 1994 film, Speed, although the single is never heard in the actual film itself.

 The cover art for the single features an abandoned car overgrown with foliage.
-The video consists of a long, slow zoom in Sarah Cracknell as she sings against a black background, intercut with occasional rapid shots of Pete Wiggs and Bob Stanley in a car.
+The accompanying music video consists of a long, slow zoom in Sarah Cracknell as she sings against a black background, intercut with occasional rapid shots of Pete Wiggs and Bob Stanley in a car.

 Critical reception

 Dave Thompson from AllMusic described the song as "mysteriously Kraftwerk-ian".
-Another editor, Tim Sendra, named it "one of Saint Etienne's best songs".
-Larry Flick from Billboard felt it "has a nice sing-along chorus.
-Sarah Cracknell uses her girlish, light voice well, and has grown into a polished front person..."
+Another AllMusic editor, Tim Sendra, named it one of Saint Etienne's best songs.
+Larry Flick from Billboard magazine felt it has "a nice sing-along chorus", complimenting Sarah Cracknell that "uses her girlish, light voice well, and has grown into a polished front person..."
 He also noted its "gauzy softness", adding, "DJs will dig the rhythm foundation with its rapid, Giorgio Moroder-esque pattern, though single is also the act's best bet to date for a top 40 breakthrough."
-Jim Wirth from NME called it "teutonic".
-Neil Spencer from The Observer declared it as a "chart contender" and "disco slick".
+Simon Price from Melody Maker praised it as "divine", adding further, "When I hear that heartbreakingly perfect bassline, feel that sublime, liberating, walking-on-air release you only get from disco (and I mean disco, 1979, Sheila & B. Devotion's 'Spacer', DiscoDiscoDiscoDisco), I want to forever renounce nasty alternative noise as a bad idea."

+Another Melody Maker editor, Holly Barringer, named "Like a Motorway" Single of the Week, admitting.
+"I'm a long-standing member of the Saint Etienne non-fanclub. [...]
+But I just resigned, because this sounds like early Yazoo or Erasure and has blown my contempt right out of the water."
+Stuart Bailie and Ben Willmott from NME both complimented the track.
+Bailie declared it as "Marvellous dreamy stuff — a Europop tune that's a near relative of Desireless' 'Voyage Voyage' with a tragic storyline straight off an old Shangri-Las love-'em-and-leave-'em weepie."
+Willmott stated, "Whether you believe the Etiennes to be perfect pop purveyors or kitsch glam chancers, you can't deny their love of good music from every genre."
+On the album release, the magazine's Jim Wirth called the track "teutonic".
+Neil Spencer from The Observer viewed it as a "chart contender" and "disco slick".
+Roy Wilkinson from Select felt it "emphasise the way they can be soothingly pastoral and quietly urban in the same song".